noemihuckins/Latin102/translation1.md

 At a fixed time, the centaur came with his brother❌ towards the wedding.
 Hercules came between them and the centaur was killed❌, Deianira was taken away❌.

-When Hercules in hospitality came towards Dexamenus the king, this who's daughter Deianira he had deflowered, he wanted to lead her as his wife.❌
+When Hercules came to the hospitality of Dexamenus the king, this who's daughter Deianira he had deflowered, he wanted to lead her as his wife.
 When Hercules was away, the centaur Eurytion asks to wife Deianira.
-Since the father was scared of the centaur, he had been promised her to be gifted.❌ At a fixed time, the centaur came with his brother❌ towards the wedding.
+Since the father of Deianira was scared of the centaur, he promised he would gift her.
+At a fixed time, the centaur came to the wedding with his brothers.
-Hercules came between them and the centaur was killed❌, Deianira was taken away❌.
+Hercules came between them and killed the centaur, he took Deianira away.